 Private Investigations UK employs the use of surveillance, so they can gather in-depth data to resolve complex cases.
 The act of surveillance involves more than just observation and tracking, in fact, surveillance can also be carried out remotely.

 There are several methods of conducting surveillance.
-Private investigators either apply a clandestine approach to surveillance, or they discrete observations in a covert operation.
-If you wish to learn about the different approaches to carry out surveillance, you can go through the following methods of carrying out surveillance.
+Private investigators either apply a clandestine approach to surveillance, or discrete observations in a covert operation.
+If you wish to learn about the different approaches to carrying out surveillance, you can go through the following methods of carrying out surveillance.

 The Electronic Approach

 The electronic approach is the typical perception of monitoring behaviour.
 In electronic surveillance, Private Investigators use digital equipment to gather information.
 These instruments often include tracking a person’s movement by GP, although they’re all legal boundaries that need to be adhered to in line with GDPR.
 The use of cameras also falls in this category of conducting surveillance.

 The electronic approach of monitoring is often employed in cases where a wide range of data is required.
 For instance, if a company has doubts about a particular employee misusing the firm’s provided resources, they can hire a Private Investigator to monitor their behaviour.
 The PI could use GPS tracking to ensure that no fraudulent activity is being carried out under the firm’s granted resources.
 The electronic approach can be carried out in person, as well as from remote locations.

 The Direct Observation Approach